ph4ntonn/Impost3r/README_EN.md

 - Get the .impost3r file after compiling.

-- Upload .impost3r file to the target server and put it under the FILENAME you specified.
+- Upload(Compile as much as possible on the target server to prevent unexpected errors) .impost3r file to the target server and put it under the FILENAME you specified.

 - The last thing you should do is run a dns server service on your server(REMOTE_ADDRESS)'s port(REMOTE_PORT),and waiting for the bonus.